 4. In the Port Triggering Timeout field, enter a value up to 9999 minutes.

 This value controls the inactivity timer for the designated inbound ports.
 The inbound ports close when the inactivity time expires.
 This value is required because the router cannot be sure when the application has terminated.

-5. Click Add Service to display the following screen:
+5. Click Add Service.